android/ndk/README.md

 ### Host Binaries

-* `toolchains/` contains GCC, Clang, and Renderscript toolchains.
+* `toolchains/` contains GCC and Clang toolchains.
     * `$TOOLCHAIN/config.mk` contains ARCH and ABIS this toolchain can handle.
     * `$TOOLCHAIN/setup.mk` contains toolchain-specific default CFLAGS/LDFLAGS
       when this toolchain is used.
+* `binutils/` contains the standalone binutils installation for use with Clang.
-* `prebuilt/$HOST_ARCH/` contains various tools to make the build system hermetic.
+* `host-tools/` contains build dependencies and additional tools.
-    * make, awk, sed, python, yasm, and for Windows: cmp.exe and echo.exe
+    * make, awk, python, yasm, and for Windows: cmp.exe and echo.exe
-* `ndk-depends` and `ndk-stack` should probably go in `prebuilt/` to avoid collisions between host variants.
+    * `ndk-depends`, `ndk-stack` and `ndk-gdb` can also be found here.

 ### Target Headers and Binaries